 The Saronic islands, which include Hydra and Aegina, are the islands closest to Athens in Greece.
-Here's everything you need to know about the islands in the Saronic Gulf near Athens.
+Here's everything you need to know about the Saronic Gulf islands near Athens.

 Saronic Travel Guide